mike99mac/minimy-mike99mac/gcode/README.md

 | Electrical box, outlet and cover             |   ?  | hardware store |

 ## G-code
+G-code is to a CNC machine what object code is to a computer.
 The following G-code files are used on a CNC machine to cut out all the pieces.
-All panels should be 1/2" (nominal - usually .480") baltic birch.
+Because the panel is over 30", the maximum for many CNC machines, it must be cut twice rotating 180 degrees.
 The main panel is cut in two CNC jobs, and later is cut on the tablesaw to create four pieces: the front, the bottom, the back and interior divider.
-Because the panel is over 30", the maximum for many CNC machines, it must be cut twice rotating 180 degrees.

-The side

 | G-code file       | Size   | Description |
 | -----------       | ----   | -----------